netdur/trueface-libraries-docs/src/assets/docs/ios/guide.md

 ## Tips

-* You can create a `group` folder to hold assets like models then instruct SDK to find them:
+* You can create a group folder to hold assets like models then instruct the SDK to find them as shown below:

 ```cpp
 Trueface::ConfigurationOptions options;